 Defining Breath and Breathe

 The word "breath" is a noun.
-It is the act of breathing; the air that is inhaled and exhaled (although it can also be a slight breeze or indication).
+It is the product of breathing; the air that is inhaled and exhaled (although it can also be a slight breeze or indication).
 Breath is pronounced with a short e sound.
 It rhymes with the word "death."

 The word "breathe" is a verb.
 It means to take a breath by inhaling and exhaling.
 (It can also mean to pause/rest or to say.)
 Breathe is pronounced with a long e sound.
 It rhymes with "seethe."